vim-volt/volt/README.md

 You can change base directory of volt by `VOLTPATH` environment variable.
 This is `$HOME/volt` by default.

-### VOLTREPOPATH
+### VOLTREPOSPATH

-You can change base directory of Vim plugins by `VOLTREPOPATH` environment variable.
+You can change base directory of Vim plugins by `VOLTREPOSPATH` environment variable.
-This is `$HOME/volt/repo` by default.
+This is `$HOME/volt/repos` by default.

 ### Install plugin(s)